mylonics/zephyr-ide/README.md

 [![STM32 Board Setup And Debugging with Zephyr IDE](https://mylonics.com/assets/images/zephyr-ide/board_setup_thumbnail.png)](https://www.youtube.com/watch?v=TXcTzyswBMQ)

+You can have a look at this [sample directory](https://github.com/mylonics/zephyr-ide-sample-project) to also help with getting started and sharing project.
 ## Requirements

 In order for this application to work correctly the zephyr require build tools need to be installed and available on the path.
 These include cmake, python3, and Devicetree Compiler.